WebizenAI/devdocs/SocialFactors/SocialAttackVectors.md

 # Social Attack Vectors

-***NOTE:  The bulk of works in this category is currently being done in the [permissive Commons Technology Documetation](https://pct-devdocs.webcivics.org/) site; however, there are use-cases that moreover relate to 'webizen' ecosystem, as well as those that are considered more broadly.
+***NOTE:  The bulk of works in this category is currently being done in the [[PermissiveCommonsTech]]; however, there are use-cases that moreover relate to 'webizen' ecosystem, as well as those that are considered more broadly.
 At some stage the content may be duplicated into both libraries; but this has not yet been done.***

 ## Summary